johnjosephhorton/johnjosephhorton.github.io/papers/buyer-signaling-improves-matching-evidence-from-a-field-experiment/index.md

 [John J. Horton](../../index.html), [Philipp Kircher](https://philippkircher.com/), [Ramesh Johari](http://web.stanford.edu/~rjohari/)

 **Status:** R&R at American Economic Journal: Microeconomics

 **Last updated:** 2024-03

+## Summary

+In a model with cheap talk, employers can send messages about their willingness to pay for higher ability workers, which job-seekers can use to direct their search and tailor their wage bid.
+Introducing such messages leads—under certain conditions—to an informative separating equilibrium which affects the number of applications, types of applications, and wage bids across firms.
+This model is used to interpret an experiment conducted in a large online labor market: employers were given the opportunity to state their relative willingness to pay for more experienced workers, and workers can easily condition their search on this information.
+Preferences were collected for all employers, but only treated employers had their signal revealed to job-seekers.
+In response to revelation of the cheap talk signal, job-seekers targeted their applications to employers of the right “type” and they tailored their wage bids, affecting who was matched to whom and at what wage.
+The treatment increased measures of match quality through better sorting, illustrating the power of cheap talk to improve market outcomes.

 ## Paper links